We make it simple to express your personal style at home.

 Committed to maintaining the world’s woods, the Forest Stewardship Council partners with us to help achieve our social and environmental goals.
 FSC certification is rigorous, and requires that paper or wood products be sourced from responsibly managed forests.
 It’s also a way to support local communities and conserve biological diversity.
 In addition to sourcing FSC-certified reclaimed wood for select collections, we source FSC-certified paper for nearly all of our catalogs.

-Williams-Sonoma, Inc. is proud to celebrate our 10th anniversary of our partnership with St. Jude Children’s Research Hospital.
-Our loyal customers and associates have helped us bring hope and inspiration to the lives of so many.
-Together we’ve raised more than $26 million to support treatment of some of the world’s sickest children with pioneering research and exceptional care.
+Williams-Sonoma, Inc. is proud to celebrate the 11th anniversary of our partnership with St. Jude Children’s Research Hospital® with our loyal customers and associates, who have brought hope and inspiration to the lives of so many.
+Together we have raised over $30 million to support St. Jude, which is leading the way the world understands, treats and defeats childhood cancer and other life-threatening diseases.
 Join us in supporting St. Jude.
 Give.
 To help more kids live.

 As part of the All India Artisans and Craftworkers Welfare Association, Craftmark certifies genuine handcrafted products.
 The organization connects artisans with broader markets, sets standards for handcrafts and develops social responsibility guidelines for the sector.
 Many of our collections are Craftmark certified, ensuring that traditional techniques are preserved.
 A 2012 study showed that Craftmark certification increases artisan sales by more than 30 percent.